juxor/afaq/markdown/secA4.md

-contrasting the _"aristocrats"_ and the _"democrats."_ The former are _"those who fear and distrust the people, and wish to draw all powers from them into the hands of the higher classes."_ The democrats _"identify with the people, have confidence in them, cherish and consider them as the honest & safe . . . depository of the public interest,"_ if not always _"the most wise."_ [quoted by Chomsky, **Powers and Prospects**, p.
+contrasting the _"aristocrats"_ and the _"democrats."_ The former are _"those who fear and distrust the people, and wish to draw all powers from them into the hands of the higher classes."_ The democrats _"identify with the people, have confidence in them, cherish and consider them as the honest &amp; safe .
+. . depository of the public interest,"_ if not always _"the most wise."_
+[quoted by Chomsky, **Powers and Prospects**, p.
 88] As Chomsky notes, the _"aristocrats"_ were _"the advocates of the rising capitalist state, which Jefferson regarded with dismay, recognising the obvious contradiction between democracy and the capitalism."_ [**Op.
 Cit.**, p.
 88] Claudio J. Katz's essay